-Collaboration Stage Collaboration with consumers and end-users takes place throughout the process of developing and optimizing financial products and services.
+Aspect Descriere Stage Collaboration with consumers and end-users takes place throughout the process of developing and optimizing financial products and services.
 This includes identifying customer needs and expectations, testing and validating financial solutions, implementing and improving them based on feedback received.
-Quarterly/Annual Type of Satisfaction surveys collaboration Focus groups with Periodically when a product is launched different segments Independent market studies Periodically by external consultants Working with regulators and Periodically independent organizations We analyze customer satisfaction and compare Result and with market benchmarks impact We measure the perceptions of working with BT, the macroeconomic context Customer Experience through Service Quality Division that Responsible ensures the implementation of experience improvement initiatives function The Complaints Department ensures the timely resolution of complaints and complaints received from customers Net Promoter Score (NPS) - measures customer loyalty Effectiveness of and the likelihood of recommending the Bank to others the engagement Customer Effort Score (CES) - reflects the effort perceived by customers in their interactions with the bank's personnel Human Interaction - assesses the quality and effectiveness of direct interactions with staff Complaints resolution time - measuring how quickly and efficiently the Bank responds and resolves concerns
+Type of collaboration Satisfaction surveys Quarterly/Annual Focus groups with different segments Periodically when a product is launched Independent market studies by external consultants Periodically Working with regulators and independent organizations Periodically Result and impact We analyze customer satisfaction and compare with market benchmarks We measure the perceptions of working with BT, the macroeconomic context Responsible function Customer Experience through Service Quality Division that ensures the implementation of experience improvement initiatives The Complaints Department ensures the timely resolution of complaints and complaints received from customers Effectiveness of the Net Promoter Score (NPS), measures customer loyalty and the likelihood of recommending the Bank engagement to others Customer Effort Score (CES), reflects the effort plank's personnel perceived by customers in their interactions with the Human Interaction, assesses the quality and eff ectiveness of direct interactions with staff Complaints resolution time, measuring how que concerns ickly and efficiently the Bank responds and resolves